Did you know wet wipes could potentially cause harm to the environment or to your skin?

 “Chemical-free” means they don’t contain any petrochemicals, chlorine, phthalates, alcohol, formaldehyde carriers, SLS, phenols or other potentially harmful chemicals.
 They are also free of any preservatives.

 These wipes are made from natural bamboo and thus don’t contain any plastic fibers, which makes them completely biodegradable.

 4. Jackson Reece – Unscented Natural Baby Wipes

 Based in Northern Ireland, Jackson Reece has been providing organic and gentle baby products since 2003.

 Inspired by their first son who suffered from baby eczema and unable to find wipes which wouldn’t make his skin irritation worse, the parents scratched their own itch by developing the product their baby needed.

-The result of many years of development are these baby wipes which are hypoallergenic, pH balanced and dermatologically tested and approved.
+The result of many years of development, these baby wipes are hypoallergenic, pH balanced and dermatologically tested and approved.

 Although surely the cheapest and most eco-friendly option, using a reusable cotton cloth is not always possible and wet wipes are a very convenient alternative.

 They are not only hugely helpful in the day to day care of your child; many adults also use them for their personal hygiene in a variety of situations.